sam0x17/macro_magic/README.md

 }
 ```

-Among other things, the patterns introduced by Macro Magic can be used to implement safe and
+Among other things, the patterns introduced by `macro_magic` can be used to implement safe and
 efficient coordination and communication between macro invocations in the same file, and even
 across different files and different crates.
 This crate officially supercedes my previous
 effort at achieving this, [macro_state](https://crates.io/crates/macro_state), which was